reoccurdevs/autumncord/cogs/README.md

-This is where FreeDiscord's command cogs lay.
+This is where reoccurcord's command groups (cogs) are.
 All of the commands are in these files, and they are sorted by category.